-We will also explain how to prove a personal injury claim’s validity.
-Accidents can happen just about anywhere however, for the foundation on a personal injury claim, the accident that caused the amputation must have been caused by the breach of duty of care by those who have a responsibility for your safety.
-For that reason, we look at how accidents in the workplace could happen, and how accidents in public or on the roads could occur.
-This guide will cover legislation that sets out the duty certain third parties owe you in those spaces.
+We will also explain the eligibility criteria regarding an amputation claim.
+Accidents can happen just about anywhere.
+However, for the foundation of a personal injury claim, the accident that caused the amputation must have been caused by the breach of duty of care by those who have a responsibility for your safety.

 - Call 0161 696 9685.